-It’s been almost two weeks since I’ve posted, so what better way to start things up again than with a points and miles checklist for January 2016?
+It’s been almost two weeks since I’ve posted.
+So what better way to start things up again than with a points and miles checklist for January 2016?
 As I’ve pointed out before, there’s lots to look forward to this year and January opens up lots of new opportunities to earn more points and miles:

 ❑ Set Points and Miles Goals for the Year.
 It’s always a good idea to set goals in this hobby, before doing anything else.
 Figuring out where you want to travel this year and how you’ll get there will inform your manufactured spending and credit card churning strategy.
 Keep in mind upcoming devaluations and whether collecting and redeeming Arrival Miles is a better value.
-On the same note, now is a good time to evaluate your elite status requirements and begin planning flights and hotel bookings to make sure meet your goals by the end of the year.
+On the same note, now is a good time to evaluate your elite status requirements and begin planning flights and hotel bookings to make sure you meet those goals by the end of the year.

 ❑ Claim the $200 Airline Fee Credit from the American Express Platinum Card.
 If you’re an American Express Platinum cardholder, you’re entitled to a $200 airline fee credit every year.
 This helps off-set the insane $450 annual fee.
 In the past, cardholders have used the $200 airline fee credit to purchase airline gift cards.
 Be sure to check the various Flyertalk threads for reimbursement reports from the various airlines before using your Amex Platinum card for airline gift card purchases.